-The Python sys library provides access to some variables used or maintained by the interpreter used to manipulate the Python run time environment.
+The Python sys library provides access to some variables used by the interpreter to manipulate the Python run time environment.

-Once you’re done with this guide you’ll find that sys library has functions that are very useful in learning more about your user’s PC.
+Once you’re done with this tutorial you’ll find that sys library has functions that are very useful in learning more about your user’s PC.
 When distributing applications you need to write code specific to every operating system due to their differences.
 Using Sys can greatly help you during this process.

 Python sys is part of Python’s standard library, hence it does not need to be downloaded separately.
 A simple